 Tricycle has been recognized with the prestigious Folio Award for Best Spiritual Magazine three times, and has twice garnered the Utne Media Award, most recently in 2013.
 As part of our commitment to our readers who are seeking to implement or sustain Buddhist values and practices, Tricycle accepts advertising only from teachers, programs, centers, and businesses whose offerings we believe will support those aims.
 Because of this selective policy, we depend on donations to support ever-rising printing and production costs, content updates to our website, and life-enriching programs.
 The Foundation also hosts annual pilgrimages that provide opportunities for new and experienced practitioners to explore sites of importance to Buddhist history and practice.

-Donations in support of Tricycle’s work may be made by mailing a check made payable to Tricycle at 1115 Broadway, Suite 1113, New York, NY 10010, or visiting us at tricycle.com/donate.
+Donations in support of Tricycle’s work may be made by mailing a check made payable to Tricycle at 89 5th Avenue, Suite 301, New York, NY 10003, or visiting us at tricycle.com/donate.

 The mission of The Tricycle Foundation is to create forums for exploring contemporary and historic Buddhist activity, examine the impact of its new context in the democratic traditions of the West, and introduce fresh views and attainable methods for enlightened living to the culture at large.
 At the core of the Foundation’s mission is the alleviation of suffering that Buddhist teachings are meant bring about.

 Tricycle is an independent foundation unaffiliated with any one lineage or sect.